precap/dcc-ex.github.io/docs/ex-commandstation/diy/wifi-setup.rst

    |tinkerer| |engineer|

-   While it may be possible to run WiFi on an Uno, Nano or Pro Mini, it is not supported.
+   While it might be technically possible to run WiFi on a Nano or Pro Mini, it is not supported.
 The Uno simply does not have enough memory.

 What you will need (for WiFi)
 =============================